 - Tranquil ambiance and vibrant local markets

-Trek to Yamunotri starts from Jankichatti.
-It is 6 km long and takes around 2.5 to 3 hours.
-You can walk or hire a mule, Palki (palanquin) or Pithoo (carrier) from there.
+The trek to Yamunotri starts from Jankichatti.
+It is 5–6 km long and takes around 2.5 to 3 hours.
+You can walk or hire a mule, palki (palanquin), or pithoo (carrier) from here.
 It is surrounded by stunning mountains and has a calm atmosphere.
+Several restaurants and food stalls offer North Indian meals.
+As you continue, you will spot small rivers and waterfalls along the route.

 Time Needed to Explore: 1 to 2 hours